-The mission of the Wellcome Trust is to improve health by supporting bright minds in science, the humanities and social sciences, and public engagement.
+Our mission is to improve health by supporting bright minds in science, the humanities and social sciences, and public engagement.

-The main output of this research is new ideas and knowledge, which the Trust expects its researchers to publish as high-quality, peer-reviewed research articles, monographs and book chapters.
+The main output of this research is new ideas and knowledge, which we expect our researchers to publish as high-quality, peer-reviewed research articles, monographs and book chapters.

-The Wellcome Trust therefore supports unrestricted access to the published output of research as a fundamental part of its charitable mission and a public benefit to be encouraged wherever possible.
+We therefore support unrestricted access to the published output of research as a fundamental part of its charitable mission and a public benefit to be encouraged wherever possible.

-- expects authors of research papers, monographs and book chapters to maximise the opportunities to make their results available for free
+- expect authors of research papers, monographs and book chapters to maximise the opportunities to make their results available for free

-- requires electronic copies of any research papers that have been accepted for publication in a peer-reviewed journal, and are supported in whole or in part by Wellcome Trust funding, to be made available through PubMed Central (PMC) and Europe PMC as soon as possible and in any event within six months of the journal publisher's official date of final publication.
-Similarly, monographs and book chapters must be made available through PMC Bookshelf and Europe PMC with a maximum embargo of six months.
+- require electronic copies of any research papers that have been accepted for publication in a peer-reviewed journal, and are supported in whole or in part by Wellcome Trust funding, to be made available through PubMed Central (PMC) and Europe PMC as soon as possible and in any event within six months of the journal publisher's official date of final publication (similarly, monographs and book chapters must be made available through PMC Bookshelf and Europe PMC with a maximum embargo of six months)

-- expects Trust funded researchers to select publishing routes that ensure the work is available immediately on publication in its final published form, wherever such options exist for their publisher of choice and are compliant with our policy
+- expect Wellcome-funded researchers to select publishing routes that ensure the work is available immediately on publication in its final published form, wherever such options exist for their publisher of choice and are compliant with our policy

-- will provide grantholders with additional funding to cover open access charges, where appropriate, in order to meet the Trust's requirements
+- will provide grantholders with additional funding to cover open access charges, where appropriate, in order to meet our requirements

-- encourages - and where it pays an open access fee, requires - authors and publishers to licence research papers using the Creative Commons Attribution licence (CC-BY) so they may be freely copied and re-used (for example, for text- and data-mining purposes or creating a translation), provided that such uses are fully attributed.
-CC-BY is also the preferred licence for monographs and book chapters.
+- encourage – and where it pays an open access fee, require – authors and publishers to licence research papers using the Creative Commons Attribution licence (CC-BY) so they may be freely copied and re-used (for example, for text- and data-mining purposes or creating a translation), provided that such uses are fully attributed (CC-BY is also the preferred licence for monographs and book chapters)

-Information for publishers can be found in the publishers’ guide [PDF 37KB].
+Information for publishers, including service requirements if an open access fee is paid, can be found in the publishers' guide [PDF 291KB].